-The group enters into a variety of derivative financial instruments to manage its exposure to foreign exchange rate risk.
+The group used derivative financial instruments to manage its exposure to foreign exchange rate risk.
 The derivative financial instruments include foreign exchange forward contracts and knock-out forward contract.
-Further details of derivative financial instruments are disclosed in Note 31 to the financial statements.
+Further details of derivative financial instruments are disclosed in Note 30 to the financial statements.